dogu-team/dogu/README.md

 ## Test Automation

-Use a variety of test automation frameworks to easily run tests on the device.
+Use a variety of test automation frameworks to easily run tests on the device farm.

-### Available Test Frameworks
+### Use Dogu With Test Frameworks

 - [Appium](https://docs.dogutech.io/get-started/tutorials/appium/)
 - [Selenium](https://docs.dogutech.io/get-started/tutorials/selenium/)